FidelusAleksander/ghcertified/content/questions/admin/question-092.md

 ---
-question: "Which package managers and formats are supported by GitHub Packages?"
+question: "Which package managers and formats are supported by GitHub Packages?
+(Choose five.)"
 archetype: "questions"
 title: "Question 092"
 draft: false